moves-rwth/stormpy/doc/source/doc/building_mdps.rst

 We have seen the construction of a state labeling in previous examples.
 Therefore we omit the description here.

 Instead we focus on the choices.
-Since in state 0 a nondeterministic choice over two actions is available The number of choices is 14.
+Since in state 0 a nondeterministic choice over two actions is available, the number of choices is 14.
 To distinguish those we can define a choice labeling::

     >>> choice_labeling = stormpy.storage.ChoiceLabeling(14)